DBerkey/Smart_X-Ray_Screening/README.md

 ### Troubleshooting
 - If you see errors about missing models or encoders, check that all required `.pkl` files are present in `Model/trained_models/`.
 - For version compatibility, ensure your Python and package versions match those in `requirements.txt`.

+# UML Use Case Diagrams and software architecture
+The UML use case diagrams for the project are located in the `UML/` directory.
+They illustrate the main functionalities and interactions within the system, including data analysis, prediction, and preprocessing components.

+Generated with [PlantUML](https://plantuml.com/).
+The generated diagrams are stored as SVG files in the `UML/out` folder.

+---
+### AI Use Disclaimer
+This project has utilized AI tools in code debugging and documentation assistance.
+All AI-generated content has been reviewed and validated by the development team to ensure accuracy and relevance.

 ---